jungg02/Gmail-Automation-Agent/README.md

-# Gmail Automation Agent
+# 📬 Gmail Automation Agent
-Automate Gmail tasks using CrewAI, a powerful multi-agent framework for orchestrating LLM-driven workflows.
+This project automates various Gmail management tasks, saving countless hours and freeing up storage space.
+Additional functionalities useful for students such as special handling of emails regarding internships/job opportunities or bank transactions have also been included.

-This project enables seamless interaction with Gmail — such as reading, classifying, summarizing, and managing emails — powered by large language models and crewai_tools.
+Powered by CrewAI, a powerful multi-agent framework for orchestrating LLM-driven workflows, it enables seamless interaction with Gmail — such as reading, classifying, drafting, and managing emails.

 ## Set Up Instructions
 1) Clone the repository